hashicorp-education/learn-vault-openldap-ssh/README.md

     learn-ldap          Up 5 seconds
     ```

-Now that the OpenLDAP server is ready, you can move on to configuring it.
+Now that the OpenLDAP server is ready, you can configure it.

 #### OpenLDAP configuration

 The OpenLDAP server needs a bit of additional configuration to define some initial groups and a POSIX user account named _learner_.
 You'll use this account to authenticate to the sshd container later on.
 You can find this configuration in the files `config/base.ldif` and `config/learn.ldif`.

-1. Use the `ldapadd` command to add configuration from `configs.base.ldif` to your OpenLDAP server to add initial users and groups.
+1. Add configuration from `configs.base.ldif` to your OpenLDAP server to add initial users and groups.

     ```shell
     ldapadd \